Eryhnar/Tattoo-Studio-front-end/README.md

 ## Known issues
 - In mobile, a bar appears above the header in some views.
 This does not happen on desktop or development responsive mode.
 (Being investigated)
+- Due to hosting hibernation fetches might fail due to unavailability.
+Currently implementing retries on fetches to prevent this.
+- Some actions like register and login will currently navigate the user out of the view even if the request failed.
+Soon to be patched.

 ## Author